50 Amazing Landmarks in France To Visit

 The striking white Sacre Coeur is one of the most iconic attractions in Paris’ popular Montmartre neighborhood in the 18th arrondissement.
 It sits atop Montmartre Hill, the highest point in Paris, overlooking the city.

-The basilica’s creamy white stone is pristine, due to calcite in the stone.
-The interior is nothing special.
-But the panoramic views from the dome are sublime.
+The creamy white stone is pristine, due to calcite in the stone.
+The church’s large dome reaches a height of 272 feet.

 You can visit Sacre Coeur on a guided walking tour of Montmartre.